hotosm/gpsdd-documentation/content/pages/PART-IV-Using-Open-Data-and-Maps-to-Meet-and-Monitor-SDGs/SDG-Goal-8.md

 ### What else can be done?

 *   Engage with youth to map places they visit to understand where youth are spending their time if not in school or work, to understand where youth are out of school or work, and to understand gaps in services for youth
+*   Provide training in UAV/drone operation, GIS, field data collection, and other technical skills that can yield future employment and business development
-*   Map employment service centers, youth centers, vocational training, and
+*   Map employment service centers, youth centers,and vocational training sites
 *   Map financial services to encourage and expand access to banking, insurance, and financial services for all.
 *   Map tourism locations and services; adding to the map locations to attract business as well as understand gaps and opportunities